(Image Source: Improvado.io)

 You don’t want your CPC to be soaring through the roof when all you get are visitors who couldn’t even be converted into legitimate leads.

-5 Best Tools in Building a Lead Generation Dashboard
+5 Best Tools for Building a Lead Generation Dashboard

 (Image Source: Kinsta)